SatyrFarm/SatyrFarm.github.io/blog/180829-SmurfSmurf.md

 - Eating HUD
 - And Several other things!

 I am asking that if someone has a custom object they made for use with their farm, they send me a copy of it to put in our Farm Cooperative Region

+Note from Satyr: This release is credited to Unregi Resident, who worked and greatly improved the farm scripts.
+He is now an official member of the SF Team.
+Credit also goes to Cody Cooper for setting up this very site for SatyrFarm.
+We hope you will enjoy this release.